abhay498/Arduino_Robot/README.md

 ##########################################################

-An autonomous light-seeking an obstacle avoiding robot using Arduino development board.
+An autonomous light-seeking obstacle avoiding robot using Arduino development board.

 Components used in building this autonomous robot: